RafaMMas/IberianFishHSMs/README.md

 **Figure 1** - Sensitivity analysis (i.e., partial dependence-like
 plots) for *Pseudochondrostoma polylepis* large.
-The figure shows the results for the Fuzzy Rule-Based System (FRBS) to evaluate the microhabitat suitability during Spring, Summer, and Autumn.
+The figure shows the results for the Fuzzy Rule-Based System (FRBS) to evaluate the microhabitat suitability during Spring, Summer, and Autumn (warm period).
 The different coloured lines depict the quantiles of the predictions along the range of the studied variable.

 <br/>